 Who we are...

-The project also aims to help reduce the pressure on frontline services such as the Council, Fire Service, Police, A&E and GP surgeries by engaging with individuals who make frequent calls and demands on these services.
+The project also aims to reduce the pressure on frontline services such as the Council, fire service, Police, A&E and GP surgeries by engaging with those who make frequent calls.

 What we do...